 Redesign School Wide Systems, Structures, & Resources to Prioritize Relationships, Collaboration, & Learning

-- Support the alignment of all school efforts, structures, resources, and people around a clear, schoolwide vision of equitable learning and development and a shared understanding of why and how this drives everyone’s work
+- In developing a plan for re-opening and recovery, support the alignment of all school efforts, structures, resources, and people around a clear, school-wide vision of equitable learning and development and a shared understanding of why and how this vision drives everyone’s work

-- Ensure time during the school day for teacher teams to meet and engage in data-based action/reflection cycles, collaborate with school and community partners, and engage in on-going professional learning and development
+- Allocate resources to enable teacher teams to meet and engage in data-based action/reflection cycles and to collaborate with school and community partners

 Building Trauma-Sensitive Schools | The National Center for Safe and Supportive Learning Environments →